 The process of aging is simple.
 As you get older, your body’s forced to deal with more and more damaging changes to the cells and tissues that make it up.
 Sadly, that can mean increases in the risks of diseases and certain health issues.
 Of course, a major component of aging is oxidative stress.

-The thing is, your body is always fighting oxidative stresses.
+The thing is, your body is always fighting oxidative damage.
 But as you age, the rate of damage can grow, because your body’s ability to heal itself slows down.

 So, an antioxidant-rich diet could be effective in reducing the harmful effects of aging.